3mdeb/blog.3mdeb.com/source/_posts/2015-09-01-linux-development-on-cubietruck-a20-environment-setup.markdown

 A20 ship with dozen development boards like Cubieboard or pcDuino series, Banana Pi, MarsBoard or Hummingbird.
-About a year ago I choose to buy Cubietruck and this lead to couple interesting projects from porting [USBSniffer](http://elinux.org/BeagleBoard/GSoC/2010_Projects/USBSniffer) to writing bare-metal bootloader based on U-boot code.
-Because I figure out that it is hard for me to recover Cubietruck development setup that I made for kernel development I decided to write this post and leave notes for me and others who want bootstrap Cubietruck setup.
+About a year ago I choose to buy Cubietruck and this led to couple interesting projects from porting [USBSniffer](http://elinux.org/BeagleBoard/GSoC/2010_Projects/USBSniffer) to writing bare-metal bootloader based on U-boot code.
+Below setup is not complicated but contain many pieces and looking for correct procedure for each one is headache.
+Especially I felt that when I did it once couple months ago and was not able to recover my setup without over a day of googling.
+Because I of that I decided to write this post and leave notes for me and others who want bootstrap Cubietruck setup.

 Some configs and scripts can be found on [github repo](https://github.com/pietrushnic/ct-dev-setup).